 Contact: Rachel Kleinbach, president

-There are over 13,000 children in foster care in Missouri; 1,200 of these children have no identified adoptive parents.
-You can also learn more about children and adoption resources at Missouri adoption events.
+There are over 13,000 children in foster care in Missouri; 1,500 of these children have no identified adoptive parents.
+You can also learn more about children and adoption resources at the Missouri Heart Gallery website.